 In 2018, the Academy of Criminal Justice Sciences recognized one of his articles with the Donal MacNamara Award for “outstanding journal publication.”
 He was honored with a 2021 Chancellor’s Award for Outstanding Research and a 2023 Chancellor’s Award for Community-Engaged Scholarship.
 He also received a Board of Trustees Research Fellowship for Scholarly Excellence Award in 2023.

-He teaches the senior capstone course—Ethics and Policy in Criminal Justice—in addition to an engaged civic learning (ECL) course he designed called Mass Incarceration, Reentry, and Justice.
+At the undergraduate level, he teaches the senior capstone course—Ethics and Policy in Criminal Justice—in addition to an engaged civic learning (ECL) course he designed called Mass Incarceration, Reentry, and Justice.
+At the graduate level he teaches a course in Policy Analysis in Criminal Justice.